rosejn/msgpack-cljc/README.md

-msgpack-cljc is a lightweight and simple library for converting between native Clojure(script) data structures and MessagePack byte formats. clojure-msgpack only depends on Clojure(script) itself; it has no third-party dependencies.
+msgpack-cljc is a lightweight and simple library for converting between native Clojure(script) data structures and MessagePack byte formats. msgpack-cljc only depends on Clojure(script) itself; it has no third-party dependencies.